 Concordia at a Glance

-Founded in 1881, Concordia College is a four-year, coeducational institution offering a Christ-centered, value-oriented, liberal arts education for lives of service to church and community.
+Founded in 1881, Concordia College is a four-year, coeducational institution offering a Christ-centered, value-oriented education preparing students for lives of service to church and community.
 Part of the Concordia University System, Concordia is affiliated with The Lutheran Church–Missouri Synod.

 HONORS & DISTINCTIONS

-Concordia has also been honored as a College of Distinction for the 2014-2015 school year.
-Click here to see our profile.
+Concordia has also been honored as a College of Distinction for the 2015-2016 school year.

 Programs of Study